 Alternative Dispute Resolution (ADR)

-As a Chartered Trading Standards Institute approved ADR Competent Authority, DGCOS provides unbiased dispute resolution services completely FREE of charge for homeowners.
+DGCOS is a Chartered Trading Standards Institute approved Alternative Dispute Resolution Competent Authority, providing free and impartial dispute resolution services for homeowners.

-DGCOS is approved by Government under the Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015
+DGCOS is approved by the government under the Alternative Dispute Resolution for Consumer Disputes (Competent Authorities and Information) Regulations 2015.

-All of our dispute resolution services are free of charge to consumers.
+All services are provided free of charge to consumers.

-If the consumer chooses not to accept our decision, their (the complainant) legal rights remain unaffected and they can take the matter to court – subject to any requirements set by the courts.
+If the consumer chooses not to accept our decision, their legal rights (as the complainant) remain unaffected, and they can take the matter to court – subject to any requirements set by the courts.

 We ensure our services are widely accessible.
 We base our decisions on what is fair and reasonable.